lasseignelab/labwebsite/content/team.md

 ##### <p style="text-align:center;">_Principal Investigator and Assistant Professor_</p>

-<p style="text-align:center;">Dr. Lasseigne is an Assistant Professor in the Department of Cell, Developmental and Integrative Biology, an Associate Scientist in the Nephrology Research and Training Center, O’Neal Comprehensive Cancer Center Experimental Therapeutics Program, the Center for Clinical and Translational Science, the Informatics Institute, the Hugh Kaul Precision Medicine Institute, the Center for Neurodegeneration and Experimental Therapeutics, and the Comprehensive Neuroscience Center at the University of Alabama at Birmingham Heersink School of Medicine.
+<p style="text-align:center;">Dr. Lasseigne is an Assistant Professor in the Department of Cell, Developmental and Integrative Biology, and an Associate Scientist in the Nephrology Research and Training Center, O’Neal Comprehensive Cancer Center Experimental Therapeutics Program, the Center for Clinical and Translational Science, the Informatics Institute, the Hugh Kaul Precision Medicine Institute, the Center for Neurodegeneration and Experimental Therapeutics, and the Comprehensive Neuroscience Center at the University of Alabama at Birmingham Heersink School of Medicine.
 She previously completed a BS in Biological Engineering at Mississippi State University, an interdisciplinary biology, chemistry, and chemical engineering PhD in Biotechnology Science and Engineering from The University of Alabama in Huntsville, and a postdoctoral fellowship in genetics and genomics at the HudsonAlpha Institute for Biotechnology.
 Brittany is passionate about developing and applying genomics technologies to human diseases and teaching genomics and data science to students and scientists of all backgrounds.</p>

 <p style="text-align:center;"><a href="https://www.ncbi.nlm.nih.gov/myncbi/brittany.lasseigne.1/bibliography/public/" target="_blank">Brittany's Publications</a> <a href="https://www.lasseigne.org/funding/" target="_blank">and Grants</a></p>